 For More Info

-flies from London Stansted to Limoges.
-You can also take the train (www.voyagessncf.com) from Paris to Limoges.
+Air France flies from Paris to Limoges.
+Ryan Air flies from London Stansted to Limoges.
+You can also take the train from Paris to Limoges.
 Limoges has several car rental agencies, such as Europcar, Avis, Hertz, National

 Car Rental, and Rent-A-Car.